Not a member? Register today!

 Non-Bank Inventory Financing is an Asset Based Loan based on a Company’s Convertible Inventory to Receivables or their Saleable Inventory Assets for one of many Inventory Based Financing Solutions

 A business can use its inventory as collateral for funding or get a business inventory loan.

 When researching lenders that fund inventory, the funds via borrowing are typically available one of two ways:

 It may also be possible that the business cannot sell the item in time to pay the supplier.
-Inventory financing is a perfect solution to this common problem.
-It is also good to show an inventory lender that you have good inventory management systems in place with a handle on your inventory turnover.
+Inventory financing is a perfect solution for this common problem.
+It’s also good to show an inventory lender that you have proper inventory management systems in place with a handle on your inventory turnover.
 This is important to asset-based lenders and those making asset-based loans in general.

 WIP Funding has deep experience in company inventory financing and inventory loans.
-When strong balance sheet based traditional lenders, SBA lenders or traditional banks underwriting doesn’t offer business credit based on current assets.
+When strong balance sheet based traditional lenders, SBA lenders, or traditional banks, underwriting doesn’t offer business credit based on current assets.
 WIP Funding is there with a financial solution.
-Not only are we familiar with all the different types of inventory finance, but we have provided funding in almost every industry.
+Not only are we familiar with different types of inventory finance, but we also provide funding in almost every industry.